wp-plugins/metronet-reorder-posts/readme.txt

 Tags: reorder, posts, wordpress, post-type
 Stable tag: 1.0.3

-A simple and easy way to reorder your posts in WordPress.
+A simple and easy way to reorder your custom post-type posts in WordPress.

 == Description ==

-A simple and easy way to reorder your posts in WordPress.
+A simple and easy way to reorder your custom post-type posts in WordPress.
 Adds drag and drop functionality for post ordering in the WordPress admin panel.
-Works with posts, pages and custom post-types.
+Works with custom post-types and regular posts.

 == Installation ==